Pet Identification & Lifetime Registration

 Griffith City Council offers a microchipping service per dog or cat.
 Fees apply.

-At the time of microchipping, a Permanent Identification and Registration Form must be completed.
+At the time of microchipping, a Permanent Identification and Lifetime Registration Form must be completed.

 This form will be sent to the Griffith Council Administration Office who will then forward a Certificate of Identification.
-Authorised indentifiers may also enter the information on the NSW Companion Animals Register.
+Authorised identifiers may also enter the information on the NSW Companion Animals Register.

 From the time a cat or dog is 12 weeks old, it must also wear an identification disc/tag with the owner’s name and contact number.